‘Teen Mom’ Bombshell! Star Tyler Baltierra Admits ‘Cheating’ On Caitlynn Lowell

 Another cheating scandal is rocking Teen Mom OG.
-Catelynn Lowell and Tyler Baltierra are the latest victims of infidelity and they aren’t afraid to dish on what really happened.
+Catelynn Lowell and Tyler Baltierra are the latest victims of infidelity, and they aren’t afraid to dish on what really happened.
 What did Baltierra say about his cheating ways?

 Radar Online is reporting that Lowell seemingly confirmed the rumors of an affair.
 Although MTV didn’t include the scandalous story on Teen Mom, Lowell took to social media and admitted that Baltierra cheated on her with another woman.